ji-zai/personal-site/content/essays/seek-truth-beats.md

-I) What is seeking truth
+I) What is seeking truth?
 - Define "truth", "system", and "seeking truth"
-- Why we want to seek truth
+- **Why we want to seek truth**
 	- Nature of the human mind: wants, and wants what it wants as quickly as possible.
 	- Even curiosity is a want.
 	- Often, purpose is to gain power over a system.
 		- Show how understanding gravity gave us power by enabling us to fly (planes) and cut short our travel time significantly.
+		- With greater power over the systems that govern us, we have greater power to evolve our species.
+	- Technically, time is our only scarcity, no other resource is.
+All we lack is sufficient understanding of how things work to be able to take advantage of resources that are currently inaccessible to us.
+		- (note: time is not scarce because we will die, it is scarce because of the second characteristic of the human mind above.
+So solving aging won't impact the scarcity of time).
+		- As I'll show below, the only thing stopping us is our ability to seek truth.
-- Is seeking truth a skill?
+- **Is seeking truth a skill?**
 	- What even is a "skill"?
 	- Define "delusion" in order to better explain seeking truth.
 	- Contrived example of a small system that shows two individuals seeking the truth about it.
 	- The factor of luck, and how, given enough time, you can factor out luck.
-- What are the challenges in seeking truth?
+- **There is an optimal truth seeking strategy, and it is generalizable.**
+	- This is the best we can hope to do, there is literally nothing more we can do.
+	- Building this skill means that you can be put in any system, and get what you want out of it, given enough time.
+- **What stops us seeking truth optimally?**
 	- I.e. what are all of the delusions that we can have about a system?
 	- Describe each category of delusion.
 	- Truth seeking is a collective effort, we often build on the results of those that came before us.
 	- Inaccuracies compound with more layers.
-- What it means to have skill in seeking truth
-	- (summarize someone who can tackle all of the challenges above incredibly well).
-- There is an optimal truth seeking strategy, that is generalizable.
-	- This is the best we can hope to do, there is literally nothing more we can do.
-	- Building this skill means that you can be put in any system, and get what you want out of it, given enough time.
-- Self-delusion is the greatest delusion that keeps us from seeking truth optimally.
+- **Self-delusion is the greatest delusion that keeps us from seeking truth optimally.**
 	- Yet, there is one delusion that I haven't yet talked about, but I think is the greatest delusion that holds us back from seeking truth effectively.
 There are many people in the world with the right theoretical understanding of optimal truth seeking, who still fail to seek truth effectively.
 		- And it's easy to blame this on the factor of luck, whereas in reality it's not.
 In fact, given enough of a similar starting point, I think we overestimate the impact of luck.
 	- My hunch is that most inaccuracies in seeking truth aren't from the inaccuracies in tools, or anything of that sort, they mostly stem from our self-delusion.
 Our delusion about how our minds work, holds us back.
-We are our worst enemies.
+	- We are our worst enemies.

 II) Self-delusion is the greatest delusion
 - To explain this, proposing a theory of mind.